CllsPy/Contributing-To-Open-Source/notes/Projects.md

 - How to build a good PR?
 - When was the most recent PR merged in?
 - Have you spotted a gap in the market for a project you could build?
+- Is there an overall data design?
+There are Imutable?
+Mutable?
+Why?

 ### Extra